 4.3 Round 2 consists of:

-a) performance tests (main instrument and, if applicable, supporting instrument)
+a) performance tests (main instrument and, if applicable, secondary instrument)

 If there are many applicants for a main discipline, the test is discontinued over two days.